-Potential IPFs that could cause impacts to wilderness areas as a result of the proposed operations include accidents and discarded trash and debris.
+Potential IPFs to wilderness areas as a result of the proposed operations include accidents and discarded trash and debris.

 Accidents: An accidental oil spill from the proposed activities could cause impacts to wilderness areas.
-However, it is unlikely that an oil spill would occur from the proposed activities (refer to Item 5, Water Quality).
-Due to the distance from the nearest designated Wilderness Area (302.7 miles) and the response capabilities that would be implemented, no significant adverse impacts are expected.
-The activities proposed in this plan will be covered by LLOG's Regional OSRP (refer to information submitted in Appendix H).
+However, it is unlikely that an oil spill would occur from the proposed operations (refer to Item 5, Water Quality).
+Due to the distance from the nearest designated Wilderness Area (73.5 miles) and the response capabilities that would be implemented, no significant adverse impacts are expected.
+The operations proposed in this plan will be covered by LLOG's Regional OSRP (refer to information submitted in Appendix H).